Spatial Steerability of GANs via Self-Supervision from Discriminator: Method

-\textbf{Heatmap Encoding.} We incorporate the spatial heatmaps into the intermediate features of $G$ to raise its spatial controllability.
+\textbf{Heatmap Encoding.} We incorporate the spatial heatmaps into the intermediate features of $G$ to raise its spatial controllability (no matter for single-object or multi-object scenes).
 It usually can be conducted in two ways, via feature concatenation or feature normalization~\cite{adain,spade}.
 We use a spatial encoding layer (SEL), whose two variants are denoted as SEL$_{\textit{concat}}$ and SEL$_{\textit{norm}}$.
 Specifically, the variant SEL$_{\textit{concat}}$ processes the concatenation of heatmap and feature via a convolution layer, and outputs new feature for the next layer.
 Inspired by SPADE~\cite{spade}, the variant SEL$_{\textit{norm}}$ integrates the hierarchical heatmaps into the per-layer feature maps of $G$ with normalization and denormalization operations, as

 where $F$ denotes an intermediate feature map produced by $G$, which is with the same resolution as $H$. $\mu(\cdot)$ and $\sigma(\cdot)$ respectively stand for the functions of computing channel-wise mean and standard deviation. $\phi_{\mu}(\cdot)$ and $\phi_{\sigma}(\cdot)$ are two learnable functions, whose outputs are point-wise and with a shape of $(h, w, 1)$.
 Besides, as shown in \cref{Fig:SEL}, we use a residual connection to stabilize the intermediate features.
 If not particularly specified, we adopt the variant SEL$_{\textit{norm}}$ since it shows a slightly better performance.